Welcome to the Keats-Shelley House in Rome: A Message from the Curator

-The Keats-Shelley House in Rome is a museum and library dedicated to the second-generation English romantic poets who lived in, and were inspired by, Italy, and housed in the final home of John Keats, one of the most celebrated poets in the English language.
+The Keats-Shelley House is a museum and library dedicated to the second-generation English Romantic poets who lived in, and were inspired by, Italy.
+The House was the final residence of John Keats, one of the most celebrated poets in the English language.
 It was here that Keats and his friend, the artist Joseph Severn, rented rooms in 1820-21.